-A year and a half ago, we started a capital campaign at The Crossing.
-For five years, we were a portable church.
+A few years ago we started a capital campaign at The Crossing.
+For five years, we had been a portable church.
 We had gone through two moves already.
 We started out in a wedding reception building, moved to a local high school, and then moved to another local high school.

 People saw the need for a permanent location, sure.
 But did they see the opportunity?
 Did they believe it enough to put their resources behind it?